What’s In a License? Microneedle with PRP

 Importance of Licensed Providers and Facilities

-Regulatory bodies, such as the California Board of Nursing and the California Medical Board establish safety standards that licensed providers must follow.
-Facility licensing bodies standardize the use of sterile equipment, proper handling of blood products, and adherence to hygiene protocols.
-Compliance with these standards helps protect patients from infections, health risks and holds the provider, whether a Nurse Practitioner, Physician Assistant (PA) or physician, accountable for their process of care.
-When you opt for a vampire facial from an unlicensed provider, you expose yourself to numerous risks.
+When you opt for microneedling with PRP from an unlicensed provider, you expose yourself to numerous risks.
 These risks stem from a lack of proper training, inadequate knowledge of medical protocols, and potentially unsanitary practices.
 Health risks include infections, allergic reactions, and improper administration of the treatment.
-Infections can occur if the equipment is not sterile or if the provider does not follow proper hygiene practices.
-Allergic reactions and complications can arise from incorrect handling of the PRP or reusing equipment.
-It should be noted that the highest safety standards dictate not reusing needles or blood containing tubes.
+Infections can occur if the equipment is not sterile or if hygiene protocols are not followed.
+Allergic reactions and complications may arise from incorrect handling of the PRP or the reuse of equipment.
+It is important to note that the highest safety standards dictate never reusing needles or blood collection tubes.

 Recent Case of Unlicensed Person Causing HIV Infections

-A recent case was the topic of an article in “Medscape Nurses” May 2nd edition of Medical News:
+A recent case was the topic of an article in Medscape Nurses, May 2nd edition of Medical News:

-At least three clients of an unlicensed spa in New Mexico contracted HIV after receiving platelet-rich plasma (PRP) microneedling facials, according to an investigation by the US Centers for Disease Control and Prevention (CDC).
+“At least three clients of an unlicensed spa in New Mexico contracted HIV after receiving microneedling with PRP, according to an investigation by the US Centers for Disease Control and Prevention (CDC).

 The investigation, spanning 5 years with parts of it still ongoing, has resulted in the closure of the spa and is raising questions about public safety in cosmetic clinics.